-Days Post 5-Day Transfer (DP5DT)
+What Does Days Post 5-Day Transfer (DP5DT) Mean?

-FertilitySmarts explains Days Post 5-Day Transfer (DP5DT)
+FertilitySmarts Explains Days Post 5-Day Transfer (DP5DT)

-- 1DP5DT: Day 1 post 5-day transfer, the blastocyst starts hatching out of its shell and cells continue to divide.
+Day 1 post-5-day transfer, the blastocyst starts hatching out of its shell, and cells continue to divide.

-- 2DP5DT: Day 2 post 5-day transfer, the blastocyst continues to hatch and attaches itself to the uterine lining.
+2 post-5-day transfer, the blastocyst attaches itself to the uterine lining.

-- 3DP5DT: Day 3 post 5-day transfer, the blastocyst digs deeper into the lining and begins the process of implantation.
+Day 3 post-5-day transfer, the blastocyst digs deeper into the lining and begins the process of implantation.

-- 4DP5DT: Day 4 post 5-day transfer, the blastocyst attaches itself to the blood supply held by the endometrium of the uterus.
+Day 4 post-5-day transfer, the blastocyst attaches itself to the blood supply held by the endometrium of the uterus.

-- 5DP5DT: Day 5 post 5-day transfer, implantation is generally complete, and the embryo has divided into cells that will become the placenta and cells that will become the fetus.
+Day 5 post-5-day transfer, implantation is generally complete, and the embryo has divided into cells that will become the placenta and cells that will become the fetus.

-- 6DP5DT: Day 6 post 5-day transfer, the placenta starts to secrete human chorionic gonadotropin (hCG), the hormone that is sensed by pregnancy tests.
+Day 6 post-5-day transfer, the placenta starts to secrete human chorionic gonadotropin (hCG), the hormone that is detected by pregnancy tests.

-- 7DP5DT: Day 7 post 5-day transfer The embryo is now considered to be a fetus and the placenta continues to grow and produce hCG.
+Day 7 post-5-day transfer The embryo continues to grow and produce hCG.

-- 9DP5DT: Day 9 post 5-day transfer, the blood stream contains enough hCG for a home pregnancy test to be effective, although another should be done in two days.
-Even better, a blood test is more reliable.
+Day 9 post-5-day transfer, the bloodstream contains enough hCG for a home pregnancy test to be effective.
+A blood test is more reliable.